This page contains a full preview of Chapter 17 of RAFT 2035.

 - A surge in extreme weather events

-- A step change in the pace of species extinction
+- A potential step change in the pace of species extinction

 - A decline in many countries in average healthspan